⚑ Key Takeaways

 Does the disc need a flick to start spinning?

-Yes — the donut magnet arrangement doesn't spontaneously start rotation; it supports rotation initiated by a flick.
-The magnets reduce net deceleration and may add small rotational impulses as the disc passes them, extending motion duration from the initial input energy.
+Yes β€” the magnetic donut arrangement doesn't spontaneously create rotation; it supports and potentially sustains rotation that's initiated by a flick.
+The magnets reduce friction and may add small rotational impulses as the disc spins, extending the duration of motion from the initial input.
+Related terms: opposing donut magnet setup.

-What is an "opposing" magnet arrangement?
+What is an 'opposing' magnet arrangement?

 Want More from Papa Bale?